Best Time to climb Mount Kilimanjaro

 Climbing Mount Kilimanjaro is possible throughout the year.
 The mountain is located in close proximity of the equator and doesn’t experience much temperature changes.
 Instead of the four weather seasons known in the Northern hemisphere, the mountain only undergoes two season – a dry and wet season which mainly determine the weather.
 However, in recent years the weather has become increasingly difficult to predict.

 As on any mountain regardless of the climbing season, the weather is unpredictable and can change on short notice.
 It is therefore recommended to have robust wet-weather gear throughout the year.
-The below will give you a first indication on the weather, but if you have any questions, please reach out to us direct!
+The below overview will give you a first indication on the weather, but if you have any questions, please reach out to us direct!

 When would you like to climb?